canonical/opensearch-operator/docs/tutorial/1-set-up-the-environment.md

 localhost  1        localhost  lxd   1            built-in  LXD Container Hypervisor
 ```

-Notice that Juju already has a built-in knowledge of LXD and how it works, so there is no need
-for additional setup.
 A controller will be used to deploy and control Charmed OpenSearch.

 Run the following command to bootstrap a Juju controller named `opensearch-demo` on LXD: